On this page...

 And no marvel; for Satan himself is transformed into an angel of light.

-Superstition, false teaching not TRUTH, would have you believe there are two Morning Stars (aka Latin: lucifer): one being the Devil as an imposter and the other being the real thing, the Son of God - with the Devil getting preeminent attention.
-If you still believe their false teaching, and you insist on using the word lucifer, you would be forced to acknowledge that there are two "lucifers," but I digress...
+False teaching, not TRUTH, would lead you to believe there are two Morning Stars (aka Latin: lucifer): one being the Devil as an imposter and the other being the real thing, the Son of God - with the Devil getting preeminent attention.
+If you still believe such false teaching, and you insist on using the word lucifer, you would be forced to acknowledge that there are two "lucifers," but I digress...

 Do not blaspheme and call the Devil the Morning Star!